 Camera doesn’t lie – Sure, the camera just captures what is in front of it but what about the photography techniques and the horrors of post-processing and editing.
 Reminds me of a short conversation –

-Stranger: “That is beautiful child you have there.”
+Stranger: “That is a beautiful child you have there.”

 Mother: “That’s nothing.
 You should see his photograph.”

 Chasing the light – Landscape photographers long to capture the wonderful interplay of light conditions that happens around the golden hour.
 This longing makes these photographers reach out to places which may be difficult and sometimes even dangerous, more so when they do so in a hurry due to the rapidly changing light conditions.
 This is ‘chasing the light’.
 (Time of the day)

 Chimping – Checking the preview screen immediately after capturing a photograph.
 Do see this article – To Chimp or Not To.
 The chimps do love looking at mirrors and maybe that is where the slang came from.
 Photographers doing chimping seem to be replicating the way chimps act in front of mirrors.
 In fact, the sounds which some of us emit while seeing a wonderful capture on the preview screen also sometimes sounds like the chimps rejoicing.

 Fauxtographer – Person with lots of money to spend on photography gear, who then goes around with the super-expensive camera hanging around the neck, and yet with no idea of photography.
 Refer to ATGNI above.
 I am happy that there are many fauxtographers or consumers in the present world.
 They help to increase the sales and keep the cost of photography equipment down for the not so rich people like me.
 (Who is a Photographer?)